mk-fg/games/README.rst

   | Script to save/restore armor + loadouts for all soldiers from/to a specific save file.
   | Useful for mass-switching loadouts for when diff missions require diff armors (e.g. land, sea, infiltration).

+- battlescape-save-end-cheat.py

+  | Tweaks battlescape save file to make all enemies on the map surrender or get stunned.
+  | Quick and dirty fix for "find last enemy" problem, which can often be pointlessly tedious.

 .. _OpenXCOM XPirateZ mod: https://www.ufopaedia.org/index.php/Piratez